PlayQ/unity-uitest-tool/README.md

 ### Helper Window

-`Test Helper` is an `Unity editor extension`, that shows list of possible assertations for selected `GameObject` in `hierarchy`.
-If you user `Test Helper` in play mode, you can also obtain list of playing sound clips.
+`Test Helper` is an `Unity Editor Extension`, that shows list of possible assertations for selected `GameObject` in `Hierarchy`.
+If you use `Test Helper` in play mode, you can also obtain list of playing sound clips.

 <img src="documentation/images/test-helper.png" width="600">

-`copy` - copyes generated code of assertation.
+`Copy` - copyes generated code of assertation.
-`find playing sounds` - searches for playing sound clips.
+`Find playing sounds` - searches for playing sound clips.
-`select` - only for sound, focuses on `GameObject` in hierarchy which has `Audio Source` component and it's `sound clip` is playing.
+`Select` - only for sound, focuses on `GameObject` in hierarchy which has `Audio Source` component and it's `Sound Clip` is playing.

 Extending Test Tool
 -----------

 `Test Tool` common features are split in 3 static partial classes: `Check`, `Wait` and `Interact`.
 Any of these classes contains list of methods which accordingly check state of given object, wait for resolving of specific condition and set state to given object.